red-soft-ru/redexpert/README.txt

 - Introduced a new dark theme - Execute Query Dark Theme.
 - Now logging a warning only when attempting and failing to set transaction isolation level on a connection.
+- Modified text pane log event thread in render to avoid possible write locks.
+- Fixed result set table sort issue when selecting and rendering boolean types.
+- Added delay to table row count query for browser node selections to avoid system hang when moving through selection nodes - eg. keyboard arrow scrolling up/down quickly.
+- Added delay to table data retrieval for browser node selection ensuring no unecessary connections are opened and statements executed.
+- Fixed error on selecting to disconnect from the browser tree popup menu when the current selection is not a host node.
+- Modified to allow double-click item selections on available/selected list panels, ie. import/export column selections.
+- Added new menu items to Result Set table to copy cells as comma-separated values with or without quotes.

 Summary of changes - v4.3.1 Build 5443: